-1. The Board of Directors shall be made up of executive directors and non- executive directors who in turn may be proprietary, independent or affiliate; directors shall be classified by directorship type, based upon the definition provided in the laws from time to time in force.

-2. The Board of Directors shall, in the exercise of its powers to submit proposals to the General Meeting of Shareholders and to co-opt in order to cover vacancies, endeavour for the ratio of non-executive directors to represent a large majority of directors sitting on the Board of Directors and for the ratio of independent directors within the Board of Directors to be at least equal to the ratio of floating capital of the Company.
+- 1. The board of directors shall be made up of executive directors and non- executive directors who in turn may be proprietary, independent or affiliate; directors shall be classified by directorship type, based upon the definition provided in applicable regulations from time to time. - 2.
+The board of directors shall, within the scope of its powers to submit proposals to the General Meeting of Shareholders and to co-opt in order to cover vacancies, strive for the ratio of non-executive directors to represent a large majority of directors sitting on the board of directors and for the ratio of independent directors within the board of directors to be at least equal to the ratio of floating capital of the Company.